grafana/grafana/docs/sources/developers/plugins/build-a-streaming-data-source-plugin.md

 ## Add streaming to your data source

-Enable streaming for your data source plugin to update your dashboard as soon as new data becomes available.
+Enable streaming for your data source plugin to update your dashboard when new data becomes available.

 For example, a streaming data source plugin can connect to a websocket, or subscribe to a message bus, and update the visualization whenever a new message is available.